lookit/lookit-docs/docs/source/tutorial-manage-data.rst

 .. image:: _static/img/tutorial/all_responses.png
     :alt: All responses view

-Analyzing the data collected is, in general, outside the scope of this tutorial as it will vary substantially by lab/project - although we hope that you will share your scripts and processes for analyzing Lookit data to help other researchers!
+Analyzing the data collected is, in general, outside the scope of this tutorial as it will vary substantially by lab/project - although we hope that you will share your scripts and processes for analyzing CHS data to help other researchers!
 The exercises below can be solved by manual inspection of the CSV (or JSON) data, although you are also welcome to set up a script in your language of choice to get a head start on real data processing.

 Exercises
 ~~~~~~~~~~